Formal Attire Guide: What to Wear to Every Event

 White Tie: The Pinnacle of Formal Dressing

 White tie is the most formal dress code in existence.
-You will encounter it at state dinners, embassy events, very formal charity galas, and certain cultural ceremonies.
-According to the Emily Post Institute, white tie events represent less than 1% of formal occasions in the United States, but when the dress code specifies white tie, there is no room for interpretation.
+You'll encounter it at state dinners, embassy events, very formal charity galas, and certain cultural ceremonies.
+According to the Emily Post Institute, white tie events make up a tiny fraction of formal occasions in the United States, but when the dress code specifies white tie, there's no room for interpretation.

 For women: A floor-length evening gown is mandatory, not optional.
 The dress should be in a luxurious fabric such as silk, satin, or chiffon.
 Elbow-length or opera-length gloves are traditional.
 Jewelry should be fine and statement-worthy, such as diamonds, pearls, or quality crystal.
 Hair is typically styled in a formal updo.
 Shoes should be elegant heels, often in metallic or satin.